danbriechle/task-manager/README.md

 5. Wire up your 50 seeded todos and see how ugly things look

-6. Search (live dom filter) - we have a title field / text field here so simple type filter wouldnt be the worst -need to make some decisions on how things look based on possible search senarios do we want to
+6. Search (live dom filter) - we have a title field / text field here so simple type filter wouldnt be the worst

+   - need to make some decisions on how things look based on possible search senarios do we want to

    - handle whole word with correct spelling only (prob a good place to start) Lets do that and see how clunky it is (improve if needed)
      -map out how the search should feel